 If you are looking to insure your home inspector checks everything with your home, we have built the complete home inspection checklist for you!

-But first, we should understand what a home inspection is.
+To start on our checklist, we should understand what a home inspection is.

 What Is a Home Inspection?